 Providing Proper Moisture

-Garden soil dries out much quicker in hot weather making it difficult to maintain the moisture level that seeds need to germinate and young plants to become established.
+Garden soil dries out much quicker in hot weather, making it difficult to maintain the moisture level that seeds need to germinate and young plants to become established.

-After planting seeds, water the well and keep the soil evenly moist until the seedlings emerge and become established.
+After planting seeds, water well and keep the soil evenly moist until the seedlings emerge and become established.
 Once the plants begin to grow, let the soil dry slightly in between watering.

 How to Deal with Early Frosts